killerducky/killerducky_site/go/how-to-play.md

 ## Game objective

 - The goal is to control more area than your opponent
-- Control includes:
+- Control comes from:
-    - Empty intersections that only reach your stones (like a paint-fill)
+    - **Territory** &mdash; Empty intersections sealed off by your stones.
+(Picture a flood fill: if the color can only reach your stones, the area is yours.)
-    - The intersections where your stones are placed
+    - **Live stones** &mdash; all the intersections your stones already occupy.

 ## Example Counting the score